Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration: Experiments

-\paragraph{Exploration signals (Phase I)} During the exploration phase (Phase~I), \gowu leverages easily accessible signals to identify \dead states, guiding particle redistribution across all environments. \begin{itemize}[nosep, leftmargin=*] \item \emph{Atari:} For all three games, a loss of life---detected via a discount factor of zero---triggers a \dead state designation.
-Additionally, in \pitfall, any negative reward (e.g., from touching a rolling barrel) also constitutes a \dead state, as it signals an unrecoverable penalty.
-For \montezuma, we also detect and prevent exploitation of a newly discovered environment bug in the middle room (see \cref{app:middleroombug}). \item \emph{AntMaze:} Flipping over constitutes a loss of life (i.e., the particle is marked as \dead), since the ant becomes irrecoverably stuck.
-See \cref{app:mujoco_rewards} for details on how this condition is extracted. \item \emph{Adroit:} For each task, we additionally define a single intermediate reward based on contact with the target surface.
-A reward of $+1$ is assigned when the hand first makes contact with the relevant object---the door handle (\texttt{door-v0}), the hammer (\texttt{hammer-v0}), or the ball (\texttt{relocate-v0}).
-If contact with the target surface is subsequently lost, this constitutes a loss of life and the particle is marked as \dead. \end{itemize} We emphasize that these signals are straightforwardly extracted from readily available state information and are far from the heavy reward shaping typically required by standard RL algorithms.
-Nevertheless, they interact with \gowu in a non-trivial way.
-Positive events serve as milestones that mark progress toward the goal, while \dead state events signal a critical setback.
+\paragraph{Exploration signals (Phase~I)} During Phase~I, we define environment-specific \dead state criteria---and, for MuJoCo, additional intermediate rewards---to guide particle redistribution in \gowu. \begin{itemize}[nosep, leftmargin=*] \item \emph{Atari:} We treat a loss of life---detected via a discount factor of zero---as a \dead state.
+In \pitfall, we additionally treat any negative reward (e.g., from touching a rolling barrel) as \dead, since it signals an unrecoverable penalty.
+For \montezuma, we define an additional \dead state to prevent exploitation of a newly discovered environment bug (see \cref{app:middleroombug}). \item \emph{AntMaze:} We define flipping over as a \dead state, since the ant becomes irrecoverably stuck.
+See \cref{app:mujoco_rewards} for details on how this condition is extracted. \item \emph{Adroit:} We define a single intermediate reward based on contact with the target surface: a reward of $+1$ is assigned when the hand first contacts the relevant object---the door handle, the hammer, or the ball.
+If contact is subsequently lost, we mark the particle as \dead. \end{itemize} We emphasize that these signals are straightforwardly extracted from readily available state information and are far from the heavy reward shaping typically required by standard RL algorithms.